Analytic solutions of neutral hyperbolic black holes with scalar hair: Two neutral limits of an Einstein-Maxwell-dilaton system

 The solution has two parameters $b$ and $c$ in addition to $\alpha$.

 A key observation in this work is that we can eliminate the gauge field while keeping the dilaton field nontrivial.
 If we take $b=0$, this solution will be reduced to a neutral black hole described by~\eqref{eq:Schw}.
 If we take $c=0$, only in the case of $k=-1$ can we obtain a black hole solution.
 By taking $c=0$, the gauge field vanishes, but the dilaton field is still nontrivial.
 This is a neutral hyperbolic black hole with scalar hair.

-The solution of hyperbolic black holes are obtained by taking a nontrivial neutral limit of the above EMD system.
-We find an analytic solution of hyperbolic black holes given by
+In sum, by taking a nontrivial neutral limit of the above EMD system, we find analytic solutions of hyperbolic black holes given by

 where $d\tsp\Sigma_2^2=d\theta^2+\sinh^2\theta\tsp d\varphi^2$, and